downplay/jarl-react/ROADMAP.md

 ## Integrations

-*   React Native (largely just needs a replacement for the Link component, )
+*   React Native (largely just needs a replacement for the Link component, maybe a Provider which uses memoryHistory?)
 *   Better support for Redux, perhaps enabling navigation via dispatch, consider Saga support
 *   Considering `redux-saga` support ...
 I have a great story for this, but it's non-trivial and might wait until v1.1